aysedemirel/README-Template/README.md

 ## Getting Started

-Executing program
-How to run the program
-Step-by-step bullets
-code blocks for commands

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.